 Integrative Biological and Behavioral Sciences

-Key research interests and priorities include multi-level and multi-domain (individual, interpersonal, systems) studies that examine health outcomes based on intersecting marginalized statuses and identities.
-Also, DIBBS is interested in behavioral intervention studies that aim to influence resilience and susceptibility to adverse health conditions among populations experiencing health disparities.
-Research that does not focus on NIH-designated populations experiencing health disparities or that does not comprise human participants (e.g., animal models) is not a priority.
+Key research interests and priorities include multi-level and multi-domain (individual, interpersonal, systems) studies that examine health outcomes based on the interplay of multiple determinants.
+Also, DIBBS is interested in behavioral intervention studies and implementation science that aim to influence resilience and reduce susceptibility to adverse health conditions, higher burden of disease, and improve overall health.

 DIBBS’ scientific portfolio includes extramural grants, cooperative agreements, and training awards supporting human studies in the biomedical and behavioral sciences related to the topics below.